51st Academy Awards

 The 51st Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1978 and took place on April 9, 1979, at the Dorothy Chandler Pavilion in Los Angeles, beginning at 7:00 p.m.
 PST / 10:00 p.m.
-EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 23 categories.
+EST. During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 21 categories.
 The ceremony, televised in the United States by ABC, was produced by Jack Haley Jr. and directed by Marty Pasetta.
 Comedian and talk show host Johnny Carson hosted the show for the first time.
 Three days earlier, in a ceremony held at The Beverly Hilton in Beverly Hills, California, the Academy Awards for Technical Achievement were presented by hosts Gregory Peck and Christopher Reeve.

 The Deer Hunter won five awards at the main awards ceremony, including Best Picture.
 Other winners included Coming Home with three awards, Midnight Express with two, and The Buddy Holly Story, California Suite, Days of Heaven, Death on the Nile, The Flight of the Gossamer Condor, Get Out Your Handkerchiefs, Heaven Can Wait, Scared Straight!, Special Delivery, Superman, Teenage Father, and Thank God It's Friday with one.
 The telecast was watched by 46.3 million viewers and earned a 34.6 Nielsen rating in the United States.

 Ceremony

 The ceremony, held at the Dorothy Chandler Pavilion in Downtown Los Angeles, was hosted by late-night talk host Johnny Carson for the first time.
 Jack Elliott and Allyn Ferguson served as musical directors for the telecast.
 Singers Sammy Davis Jr. and Steve Lawrence performed a medley called "Oscar's Only Human," which was composed of movie songs that were not nominated for Best Original Song.
 Initially, the academy's music branch protested the segment and urged that it be dropped from the ceremony, but it was kept after Haley threatened to leave his position as producer and pull Carson from emcee duties.

 It is also remembered for being the final public appearance of Oscar-winning actor John Wayne, where he was given a standing ovation before presenting the award for Best Picture.
 On June 11, two months after the ceremony, he died from complications from stomach cancer at age 72.
 This was also the final public appearance for Jack Haley, the father of producer Jack Haley Jr., who presented the Best Costume Design with his Wizard of Oz co-star Ray Bolger.

-Jane Fonda, who won the award for Best Actress for her role in the film Coming Home, gave part of her speech in American Sign Language, saying that making the film had made her more aware of the needs of the disabled, including the deaf.
-The Academy Awards broadcast would begin providing closed captions for deaf viewers in 1982.